blahosyl/operator-game/README.md

 ### Welcome Screen button

 This is the last element of the gameplay screen.
-Its fucntion is to enable the user to show the [Welcome screen](#welcome-screen) again, in case they want to double-chekc the rules.
+Its function is to enable the user to show the [Welcome screen](#welcome-screen) again, in case they want to double-check the rules.
 Its text content is "Show the rules again".

 ![The Welcome Screen button](readme-pics/welcome-screen-button.png)